As companies accelerate their digital transitions, employees detail a changed workplace – TechCrunch

-The U.S.’s COVID-19 caseload continues to set records as major states move to reshutter their economies in hopes of stemming its spread.
+The U.S.’s COVID-19 caseload continues to set records as major states move to re-shutter their economies in hopes of stemming its spread.
 For many workers the situation means more time in the home office and less time in their traditional workplace.
+My colleague Greg Kumparak spent some time talking to companies about how best to work remotely.
+You can read that on Extra Crunch here.

 What the world will look like when safety eventually returns is not clear, but it’s becoming plain that the workplace will not revert to its old normal.
 New data details changed employee sentiment, showing that a good portion of the working world doesn’t want to get back to its pre-COVID commute, and, in many cases, is eyeing a move to a different city or state in the wake of the pandemic and its economic disruptions.